-(70) Regulation (EU) 2021/695 of the European Parliament and of the Council of 28 April 2021 establishing Horizon Europe - the Framework Programme for Research and Innovation, laying down its rules for participation and dissemination the European Agricultural Fund for Rural Development (73), the Connecting Europe Facility and the Recovery and Resilience Facility (74).
+(70) Regulation (EU) 2021/695 of the European Parliament and of the Council of 28 April 2021 establishing Horizon Europe - the Framework Programme for Research and Innovation, laying down its rules for

+Development Fund (including Interreg) (71), the European Social Fund+ (72), the European Agricultural Fund for Rural Development (73), the Connecting Europe Facility and the Recovery and Resilience Facility (74).
 Member States should use these strategically, increase national funding and encourage investments from the private sector to channel support for the transition, for example, smart specialisation strategies for a sustainable blue economy.
 The Commission will continue to support Member States fully in this regard.